chrisrichardson/git-novice/_episodes/07-remotes.md

 > ## HTTPS vs. SSH
 >
 > We use HTTPS here because it does not require additional configuration.
-After
-> the workshop you may want to set up SSH access, which is a bit more secure, by
+> You may want to set up SSH access, which is a bit more secure, and
+> does not require a password every time.
-> following one of the great tutorials from
+> Follow one of the great tutorials from
 > [github](https://help.github.com/articles/generating-ssh-keys),
 > [Atlassian/BitBucket](https://confluence.atlassian.com/display/BITBUCKET/Set+up+SSH+for+Git)
 > and [GitLab](https://about.gitlab.com/2014/03/04/add-ssh-key-screencast/)
 > (this one has a screencast).
+>
+> If you are feeling confident, it can be done with the following command: `ssh-keygen`.
+> You then need to upload the file `~/.ssh/id_rsa.pub` into your "SSH and GPG settings"
+> on GitHub.
 {: .callout}

 We can check that the command has worked by running `git remote -v`: